7 Days , 3 Countries , 5 Cities

-In central and southern Sweden, the winters are short and quite cold, and summer temperatures are like those in southern England, but with a lot more hours of sunshine and daylight.
+In Sweden’s central and southern parts, the winters are short and quite cold, and summer temperatures are like those in southern England, but with a lot more hours of sunshine and daylight.

 So, no Polar bears we’re afraid, just the wonderful Swedish weather and all the fantastic things you can do in it.

-Required clothing For winter, thick layers are needed, with wind chill proving particularly problematic.
+For winter, you need thick layers, as wind chill can prove particularly problematic.
 During the summer, lighter clothing is all you need.
 Shorts or jeans and a t-shirt is standard attire, with a light jacket or sweater for the evenings.
-Waterproof clothing is recommended year-round.
+We recommend wearing waterproof clothing year-round.

 - There is a hotel made up of ice.
 Ice Hotel is located in the village of Jukkasjärvi.
 It is among the top 10 most beautiful hotels in Europe and an excellent tourist attraction.

 - Electrolux, Ericsson, H&M, IKEA, Saab, Scania and Volvo are just some of the famous Swedish names in global business.

 - There are about 300,000 – 400,000 moose roaming freely in the woods.

 - Environmental consciousness runs deep in Swedish culture.
 That’s why Sweden is one of the cleanest countries on the planet.

 - Södermalm is one of the coolest neighbourhoods in the Swedish capital, Stockholm.
 The hipster heaven was listed as one of the “15 Coolest Neighborhoods in the World” by Vogue Magazine.